sooriyaarachchi/pybites.github.io-src/content/python-packaging.md

 	main.py
 	...

-There is not one best way to structure you code.
+There is not one best way to structure your code.
 A better grouping could be adding `slack.py` and `get_botid.py` to a *slack* package.
 Work in progress.

 At least this is far better than the first version where I had all code in one big file.
 Unfortunately this was before my first commit so cannot retrieve it.
 That's why I have another example lined up ...